Deseret CWMU Buck Deer

 Number of public tags: thirteen (13)

-Hunt Week
+Hunt Dates:

 Guided: Yes, two hunters to one guide.
 NO COST